Neetho (2002 film)

-Synopsis
+Plot

 Madhav is a new student of a college in Hyderabad.
 He spots a beautiful girl Shalini and falls in love with her.
 Madhav is calm but Shalini is short-tempered.
 She gets into a fight with an eve teaser whose father happens to be a notorious faction leader.
 When Madhav confronts the leader, it is revealed that Madhav is the son of Manohar, a successful industrialist.

 A flashback episode begins and it is revealed that Manohar wants Madhav to select a bride for himself.
 Madhav feels that girls want to marry him only because he is the son of a billionaire.
 He asks his father to give him a year's time so that he will join a college in Hyderabad as a normal student and select a girl who loves him truly.
 When Shalini rejects Madhav's proposal, he asks her to act as his lover for thirty days and he says that she would automatically fall in love.
 Shalini accepts the offer and starts acting as his lover for thirty days.
 After thirty days, Shalini tells Madhav that she is not in love with him.
 Deep inside, she begins to like him, but she suppresses her feelings due to her preconceived notion of not falling in love.
 After much rethinking, she decides to express her love.
 Her plans are spoilt when she learns that Madhav is the son of a billionaire.
 She thinks that Madhav might misunderstand her and feel she changed her mind after realizing that he is the son of a wealthy tycoon.
 What eventually happens between the two forms the climax of the movie.